-Review the instructions on this page carefully prior to submitting your revision to ensure adherence to all requirements.
+If you are resubmitting a manuscript that received a revision or risky revision decision, review the instructions on this page carefully prior to submitting your revised manuscript to ensure adherence to all requirements.

 Policies and requirements may change; authors of revisions must adhere to the guidelines effective at the time of resubmission.
 Staff will review your submission for adherence to all requirements and will return incomplete submissions until all required information has been provided.